 ‘We, well mainly me, loved the Roses first album.
 But so did Winters.
 Paul met us and we connected.
 Summer Fayre/St Lucia was recorded in a residential studio in Surrey called Jacobs.
 When we got the DOUBLE E side vinyl cut we insisted it had Brandy Speed and St Lucia cut into the groove.
 So you can get an idea of where we were at.
 I honestly can’t remember where we recorded Easy Way, maybe Battery?
 The Black and White single was recorded at the Greenhouse in Old St. We were enjoying the the fruits that upward moving inspiration was giving us.
 I remember Nige singing Worth The Blood as he was coming up.
 I remember writing the lyrics to that song after being obsessed with Blood On The Tracks.’

-I had sent John Peel a tape with The Werefrogs ‘Lazy’ and he quickly offered them a session, which they recorded on 10th March.
+I had sent John Peel a tape with new recordings by The Werefrogs including ‘Lazy’ and he quickly offered them a session, which they recorded on 10th March.